majidaldo/personal-compute-cloud/README.md

 ## Notes
 - fleet and etcd, part of CoreOS, have been disabled.
 I don't see a use for them for the intended workflow.
+- given harware-assisted virtualization (enabled in virtualbox), perfomance should be close to bare-metal performance.
+Unfortunately, GPU passthrough (for the local compute machine) is not a simple matter (help!).